marchaesen/vcxsrv/openssl/NOTES-NONSTOP.md

  * `nonstop-nsx_64_put` selects the 64-bit memory and file length PUT build.

 The SPT threading model is no longer supported as of OpenSSL 3.2.

+The PUT model is incompatible with the QUIC capability.
+This capability should be disabled when building with PUT.

 ### TNS/E Considerations